hathithuyhien205/MIS-311/README.md

 - **Targeted Equity Programs**: Allocate supplemental academic counseling and structured peer-mentoring resources to students whose parents lack higher education credentials to bridge the socio-academic gap.
 -  **Customized Academic Intervention**: Shift from a one-size-fits-all curriculum to personalized skill-building tracks, focusing on literacy remediation for male students and quantitative strengthening for female students.
-- **Mathematics Outlier Prevention (Early Warning System)**: Establish early diagnostic assessments in Mathematics to provide timely remedial support for at-risk students before they slip into extreme low-performing outlier categories.
+- **Mathematics Outlier Prevention (Early Warning System)**: Establish early diagnostic assessments and a targeted Early Warning System (EWS) in Mathematics.
+The program should specifically monitor and support students scoring in the bottom range (< 22.5 – 30 points) to directly mitigate the severe learning gaps identified in the 3 statistical outliers (and 4 low-performing cases overall) before their academic trajectories deteriorate further.